zsystm/poc-jit/README.md

 cargo run --release
 ```

-⚠️ **Performance Note for macOS Users**: Running this project on macOS with Docker may result in degraded performance that does not accurately reflect the JIT implementation's true capabilities.
-For reliable performance benchmarking, we recommend running on native Linux or using a Linux VM instead of Docker on macOS.
+⚠️ **Performance Note**: Running with Docker will not show real performance, especially on different CPU architectures.
+Docker virtualization adds significant overhead that can distort JIT performance measurements.
+For accurate benchmarking, use Ubuntu x86_64 with native Rust installation.

 ## Running experiments